Your doctor says to take a statin to lower your cholesterol. You’re not convinced.

 That’s a great start, says Michael Miller, MD, director of the Center for Preventive Cardiology at the University of Maryland Medical Center.
 "Lifestyle changes certainly are the cornerstone of cholesterol reduction."

-To get your cholesterol down to the level your doctor recommends, though, you may still need a statin.
-These powerful cholesterol-lowering medicines include Lipitor ( atorvastatin), Pravachol ( pravastatin), and Zocor ( simvastatin), among others.
+To get your cholesterol down to lower your risk of cardiovascular disease your doctor may recommend, though, that you still need a statin.
+These powerful cholesterol-lowering medicines include atorvastatin ( Lipitor), pravastatin ( Pravachol), and simvastatin ( Zocor), among others.

 What a Statin Can Do